fspamo/ft_printf/README.md

 *This project has been created as part of the 42 curriculum by cbozkurt.*

-# Libft
+# ft_printf

 ## Description

 **ft_printf** is a foundational project in the 42 curriculum.
-The goal of this project is to create very own implementation of the C function ft_printf.
+The goal of this project is to create very own implementation of the libc function ft_printf.

 Through this project, students learn:
 - What is going on under hood of C function printf.